gillescochez/jQuery.doTemplate/README.md

 doTemplate is a jQuery template plugin build around the high performance [doT](#credits) template engine, which is where the name come from and, well, it clearly state what it does too :)

+Compilation time is where doTemplate is excel, thanks to doT, the compilation results are stored as strings until they are requested to be converted to DOM (using [toDOM() method](#todom) or inserted into the dom (using the [rendering methods](#rendering-methods)).

-It provides similar features than jQuery.tmpl but aims to provide a simplier API and similar performances.
+It provides similar features than jQuery.tmpl but aims to provide a simplier API and better performances (see [benchmarks](#benchmarks)).

 Best thing is to try it and make your own mind, hopefully there is enough below to help you get started :)